-Deep Learning can be used for lots of interesting things, but often it may feel that only the most intelligent of engineers are able to create such applications.
-But this simply isn’t true.
+Deep Learning can be used for many interesting things, but it may often feel that only the most intelligent of engineers can create such applications.
+But this simply isn't true.

 We can get the data from the Gutenberg website.
 We just need to save it as a text (.txt) file and delete the Gutenberg header and footer embedded in the text.
-If you don’t want to do this yourself you can get the text as well as all the code covered in this article from my Github.
+If you don't want to do this yourself, you can get the text and all the code covered in this article from my Github.

 Recurrent Neural Networks

-In this article I won’t go into how a recurrent neural network works but if you are interested you can check out my video explaining how an RNN works or you can check out this great article from Niklas Donges.
+In this article, I won't go into how a recurrent neural network works, but if you are interested, you can check out 'Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM)' by Brandon Rohrer.

 Creating our dataset

-As usual we will start of by creating our dataset.
-In order to be able to use our textual data with an RNN we need to transform it to numeric values.
+As usual, we will start by creating our dataset.
+To be able to use our textual data with an RNN, we need to transform it into numeric values.
 We then will create a sequence of characters as our X data and use the following character as our Y value.
-And lastly we will transform our data into an array of booleans.
+And lastly, we will transform our data into an array of booleans.

-To get started we will load in the data and create an mapping from character to integer and integer to character:
+To get started, we will load the data into memory and create a mapping from character to integer and from integer back to character:

 with open('sherlock_homes.txt', 'r') as file: text = file.read().lower() print('text length', len(text)) chars = sorted(list(set(text))) # getting all unique chars print('total chars: ', len(chars)) char_indices = dict((c, i) for i, c in enumerate(chars)) indices_char = dict((i, c) for i, c in enumerate(chars))

-To get valuable data,which we can use to train our model we will split our data up into subsequences with a length of 40 characters.
-Then we will transform our data to an boolean array.
+To get valuable data, which we can use to train our model, we will split our data up into subsequences with a length of 40 characters.
+Then we will transform the data into a boolean array.